marvin-uncode/CyberSecurityProject2_ids/Report.md

 Because of the frequency of legitmate TCP SYN packets, we had to find a distinguishing factor of NMAP SYN scan packets.
 From online research, we discovered that NMAP SYN scan packets always have a standard window size: 1024, 2048, 3072, or 4096.

-From the information about the window size and given that NMAP SYN scan packets have the FIN flag set, we can distinguish a SYN scan packet using the following Wireshark flags:
+From the information about the window size and given that NMAP SYN scan packets have the FIN flag set, we can distinguish a SYN scan packet *by signature* using the following Wireshark flags:

    `tcp and tcp.flags == 0x02 and (tcp.window_size==1024 or tcp.window_size==2048 or tcp.window_size==3072 or tcp.window_size==4096)`